- How do I get a copy of a police report or an accident report?

 Here are a few commonly asked questions and answers:

 If I see a person open carrying a handgun, should I call the police?

-Yes you can call the police, but before you call, observe how the person is acting.
+Yes, you can call the police, but before you call, observe how the person is acting.
 If they are acting suspicious, or enter a building such as a school, then please give us a call.
-Advise the call taker of any information they you have that led you to believe the person is acting suspicious or otherwise violating the law.
+Advise the call taker of any information they have led you to believe the person is acting suspicious or otherwise violating the law.

 As a parent, I am concerned with my kids being around people open carrying a handgun.
 What do I tell my kids to do when they see someone with a pistol on their hip?